CadQuery/cadquery/doc/importexport.rst

 It is possible to export CadQuery assemblies to glTF format. glTF is a mesh-based format useful for viewing models on the web.
 Whether the resulting glTF file is binary (.glb) or text (.gltf) is set by the file extension.

-CadQuery assemblies have a :meth:`Assembly.save` method which can write an assembly to a glTF file.
+CadQuery assemblies have a :meth:`Assembly.export` method which can write an assembly to a glTF file.
 An example assembly export with all defaults is shown below.
 To export to a binary glTF file, change the extension to ``glb``.

 .. code-block:: python